 - Tap in to our Library’s vast selection of electronic resources, which can be accessed from anywhere with an internet connection

 What opportunities might it lead to?

 The University is recognised as a centre of excellence for finance teaching by the Chartered Institute for Securities and Investment (CISI).
 You will have the opportunity to enrol as a student member of the CISI, allowing you access to a range of professional networking and career development opportunities.
-On graduating you will be eligible for membership of the CISI.
+On graduating you will be qualified to apply for associate membership of the CISI (ACSI).

 Here are some routes our graduates have pursued:

 - corporate finance

 - real estate